zeek/spicy/doc/autogen/types/string.rst

     the two parts as a 2-tuple, with the separator removed.
 If the separator is not found, the returned tuple will have the whole string value as its first element and an empty value as its second element.
-    If the separator is not given, or empty, the split will take place at the first sequence of white spaces.
+    If the separator is empty, the returned tuple will have an empty first element and the whole string value as its second element.
+If the separator is not provided, the split will occur at the first sequence of white spaces.

 .. spicy:method:: string::starts_with string starts_with False bool (prefix: string)